How to Start a Band the Right Way

 1. Gather team players

-If you’re a music enthusiast, you must have read dozens of articles about cult bands that have dismembered because of irreconcilable artistic differences.
+If you’re a music enthusiast, you must have read dozens of articles about cult bands that have been dismembered because of irreconcilable artistic differences.
 In other words, the members were either too vain or too proud to continue working together.

 This is something you should avoid at all costs in your band.
 It’s important to gather team players, rather than have superstars who will ruin the atmosphere in the band.